LiyaNova/AliasGame/README.md

 ALIAS is a word game that you play in teams.
 In ALIAS you have to say things in “other words”.
 The idea is to explain words using synonyms, opposites or clues so that your team mates guess as many words from the card as possible before the timer runs out.

-**Technologies**: Swift, UI code, UIKit, UIKit animation, MVC, Delegate, JSON, URL, IOS Human Guidelines.
+**Stack**: Swift, UI code, UIKit, UIKit animation, MVC, Delegate, JSON, URL, IOS Human Guidelines.

 **Result**:
 - Setting the number of teams